 What inspires me to blog on food?

-I have been fond of cooking prior to turning vegan, something I have inherited from my mom.
+One aspect of me has been fond of cooking prior to turning vegan, something I probably have inherited from my mom.
 She is known in the family for her wonderful tasty dishes, even though not vegan.

 When I left Mauritius to pursue my studies in Australia (back in 1998), I started cooking for myself as I was missing the amazing array of delicious local Mauritian foods.
 Even from my early days as a college student away from home, I was making scrumptious meals which my flatmates very much enjoyed.

-Positive side effects a vegan lifestyle had on me
+The effects that a vegan lifestyle had on my body's health

 The Veganlovlie Logo

-The swirl in my logo represents the change into the new me.
-The butterfly captures the essence of this metamorphosis -- the change I have experienced in my health and body -- the same way that a simple caterpillar experiences an extraordinary change to become this magnificent butterfly.
+The swirl in my logo represents the change that has happened to me in many aspects.
+The butterfly captures the essence of this metamorphosis — the same way that a simple caterpillar experiences an extraordinary change to become this magnificent butterfly.
 I have pretty much felt that way.
 A lot of people think of veganism as a big sacrifice that they could never attempt.
-At first, yes, there was some effort but, I like to think of it this way: what seems like death to the caterpillar is life to the butterfly.
-And what a life indeed - it can now fly!
+At first, yes, there may be some effort but, I like to think of it this way: what seems like death to the caterpillar is life to the butterfly.
+What seems like a destructive process gives birth to something beyond any conceivable idea it could have had of itself.
+The butterfly has now broken free of its cocoon and can fly!

 In this space I am sharing my recipes, food talks, jewellery making, crafts, and much more (Read on below - Bijouxlovlie - on my handmade jewellery).